 - a.
 There will be no time restriction for trapping operations. - b.
 There will be no more than four chinook, or four steelhead, or four sockeye, or any combination of four adult salmonids allowed in the anesthetic tank at any one time.
 This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - c.
 There will be no more than one adult salmonid allowed in the small recovery tank at any one time.
-The brail pool is the primary and preferred recovery area - d.
+The brail pool is the primary and preferred recovery area. - d.
 Water in the anesthetic tank will be replaced at least two times per day.
 Water temperatures in the anesthetic tank will be maintained within 1°C of the fish ladder water temperature.
 Note: If anesthetic tank water temperature exceeds 70°F, criteria in section 4 will go into effect. - e.
 Water in the small recovery tank will be running continuously to allow a constant exchange of water through the tank. - f.
 Personnel shall ensure fish are sampled as quickly as possible.
-It is recommended that it take no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - g.
+It is recommended that it take no longer than 25 minutes to transition the fish from

+- entry into the anesthetic tank to release back into the return ladder or transportation tank. - g.
 Personnel shall ensure that fish are fully recovered from anesthetization prior to release into the return ladder.
 Fish may volitionally leave the brail pool when they are ready. - h.
-When trapping is completed for the day, users will properly shut down the lab - i.
-When fish numbers exceed 20,000 fish at the Washington Shore ladder, no more than two picket leads will be down while trapping activities are in operation.

-j.
-Project biologists retain the authority to raise additional picket leads depending on fish densities and ladder conditions.
+When trapping is completed for the day, users will properly shut down the lab. - i.
+No more than two picket leads will be down while trapping activities are in operation.
+Additional leads may be requested through the Project Biologists. - j.
+Project biologists retain the authority to raise additional picket leads depending on fish densities and ladder conditions. - k.
+Lamprey trapping and testing may occur as needed.

-4. Trapping protocols when fish ladder water temperatures are between 70 and 74°F.
+4. Trapping protocols when fish ladder water temperatures are >70°F.